paracrawl/keops/INSTALLATION.md

 ```

-You should now be able to log into Keops with user "admin@admin.com" and password "admin".
+At this point, you should be able to log into Keops with user "admin@admin.com" and password "admin".
+(As pointed below, it's adviced to log as this user the first time to create a new administrator user, and then remove the default "admin" user for security.)

 ## Dockerized version ##